 Whakapapa Village to Taranaki Falls

-The first section of the Tongariro Northern Circuit day 1 contains a lot of day walkers.
+The first section of the Tongariro Northern Circuit day 1 is to the Waihononu hut and campsite.
+This part of the circuit contains a lot of day walkers.
 These walkers are doing the Taranaki Falls/Tama Lakes section of the track.
-This walk is a good option as an alternatve to the Tongariro Crossing is closed due to bad weather.
+This walk is a good option as an alternative to the Tongariro Crossing is closed due to bad weather.

-The hike starts out in open space with Mt Ngauruhoe on the left standing at 2,291 metres above sea level.
+The Tongariro Northern Circuit starts out in open space with Mt Ngauruhoe on the left standing at 2,291 metres above sea level.
 To the right is Mt Ruapehu proudly lying there at 2,797 metres above sea level.